cryptexfinance/website/src/pages/blog/2021-11-17-meet-the-team-cris.md

   - tcap
   - blog
 ---
 Weekly, Cryptex will interview one of the core team members involved in building the world's first Total Crypto Market Cap Token (TCAP).
-This week, Blockchain Developer Cris, a Coffee Lover, Prev.
-Devcon Scholar at Ethereum Foundation, and Leader of the Honduras Ethereum Community, shares his background and his role in development at Cryptex.
+This week, Blockchain Developer Cris - a Coffee Lover, Prev.
+Devcon Scholar at Ethereum Foundation, and Leader of the Honduras Ethereum Community - shares his background and his role in development at Cryptex.
 Read on to learn about how Cris got into crypto, Cris's favorite community meme, and more.

 **"What did you do before Cryptex?"**